origranot/ts-logger/README.md

 This library provides a few built-in log transports that can be used out of the box:

 - **Console:** This transport outputs log messages to the console.
-- **Udp:** this transport sends log messages to a UDP server.
+- **Udp:** this transport sends log messages via UDP protocol.
 - **File:** This transport writes log messages to a file on disk.

+The built-in transports have a default formatter assigned to them (SimpleFormatter), but you can override it by passing a custom formatter to the transport constructor.
 Here's an example of how to use the built-in log transports:

 ```typescript
 import { Logger, ConsoleTransport, FileTransport } from '@origranot/ts-logger';